How To Use The Train In China

 If you're travelling to China, one of the best ways to get around the country is to take the train.
 It’s one of the most efficient and affordable ways - plus you get to see loads of the country as you zip between cities.

-I know it can seem daunting getting public transport like this in a different country but don’t worry!
-I’ve got you covered, this guide will help you have a smooth and stress-free rail adventure just sit back and relax!
+I know it can seem daunting getting public transport like this in a different country, but don’t worry!
+I’ve got you covered.
+This post will help you have a smooth and stress-free rail adventure.
+Just sit back and relax!

 What type of train should I get?